-Our New Years Eve jaunt to the multi-award winning Bedruthan Hotel and Spa was probably one of my finer last-minute getaway decisions of 2016.
+Our New Years Eve jaunt to the multi-award winning Bedruthan Hotel and Spa was probably one of my finer last-minute getaway decisions.
 Read on for my review on this luxury family hotel in Cornwall on the south west of the UK.

 I’ll be honest, when the car pulled up to the hotel I wasn’t inspired.
 If it wasn’t for the big sign I would have been convinced I was at the wrong place.